ZilchOS/bootstrap-from-tcc/README.md

 usable for building much more serious stuff.

-My goal is to beeline for bootstrapping Nix package manager, and later buildan real Linux distribution using that bootstrapped Nix.
+My goal is to beeline for bootstrapping Nix package manager, then bootstrap Nix again using Nix.
-But even if you don't care about Nix, this repo might interest minimal binary seed bootstrappers.
+But even if you don't care about Nix, this repo might be of some interest for minimal binary seed bootstrappers.

 Separate packages aren't just dumped into `/`, they're properly managed, each one residing in its own prefix under `/store`.

-`x86_64`-only for now, maybe forever.
+`x86_64`-only for now, possibly forever.

 ## Why